CQCL/tket/README.md

 The standard way of using TKET is via its `pytket` python API.

-If you just want to use tket via python, the easiest way is to install it with `pip`:
+If you just want to use tket via Python, the easiest way is to install it with `pip`:

 ```shell